bclynch/edm/README.md

 ## Build

-Run `ng build` to build the project.
+- Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+- To run a staging build: `ng build --configuration=staging`
+    - Staging setup env config https://angular.io/guide/build

 ## Running unit tests